Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law Enforcement

-Requires Wisconsin law enforcement to obtain a search warrant before using a drone to gather evidence in locations where a person has a reasonable expectation of privacy.
-Exceptions include exigent circumstances, search and rescue, locating escaped prisoners, executing arrest warrants, and preventing imminent danger or destruction of evidence.
-Evidence obtained in violation of this statute is inadmissible in court.
+Requires Wisconsin law enforcement agencies to obtain a search warrant before using a drone to gather evidence in any location where someone has a reasonable expectation of privacy.
+Exceptions exist for exigent circumstances (search and rescue, locating escaped prisoners), executing arrest warrants, and preventing imminent danger to a person or destruction of evidence.
+Evidence gathered in violation of this statute is inadmissible in court.

 View source